simonmonk/rrb4/README.md

 You can find the schematic design file in the "design" section of this repo.

+The motor controller used is the LV8548MC and you can see the datasheet here: http://www.onsemi.com/pub/Collateral/LV8548MC-D.PDF

 ## Absolute Maximum Ratings
 Input Voltage: 3-12V (6V recommended when driving motors)